 People interested in working in the criminal justice system may wish to pursue a degree in legal administration or law enforcement.
 In legal administration and law enforcement degree programs, students learn the foundations of law ethics, criminology, psychology and more.
 Keep reading for information on three careers associated with legal administration and law enforcement degrees.

 Paralegals assist attorneys in duties that include research, document preparation and legal review.
 Paralegals are not allowed to set legal fees, provide advice to clients or represent anyone in a court of law.
 However, most of the other tasks performed in a legal office are often delegated to paralegals to save time or cost.
 Aspiring paralegals must undergo training either on the job or through paralegal training programs offered by universities or community colleges.
 While it is not necessary, certification by a local or national paralegal organization may aid these workers in the job market.
-The BLS expected employment to grow by 8% from 2014 to 2024, but the competition for jobs was likely to be keen.
-The BLS states that the median annual wage for paralegals and legal assistants was $48,810 in 2015.
+The BLS expected employment to grow by 12% from 2018 to 2028.
+The BLS states that the median annual wage for paralegals and legal assistants was $50,940 in 2018.

 Programs in legal administration and law enforcement cover a wide range of subjects including law ethics, psychology, and business.
 These degrees can prepare paralegals, parole officers and police officers for their careers.
 Paralegals assist lawyers in preparing for cases, while police officers investigate crimes and arrest suspects, and parole officers work with individuals who have been released from prison early.